What to Do With a Windfall

 Perhaps your sum is from; an inheritance, the sale of a business or property, the cash up of an investment, a lottery win, sheer hard work (a bonus or commission), an insurance pay-out, or just a stroke of luck.
 Whatever the case, you’ll soon start thinking about what to do with the funds.

 Any extra cash is always an opportunity to improve your financial situation, but many people waste such windfalls because they don't have a specific plan of what to do with it.
-One potential issue to avoid is pressure from family or friends to spend all your funds on fun – instead of using it wisely to get what you really want from life.
+Just because you have a sizeable lump sum doesn’t mean you’re guaranteed to stay wealthy...

 Here are the top seven things to consider when you get a windfall.